 Your Printable Insecticide Recipe:

-- 1 Tablespoon pure castile liquid dish soap (or other organic dish soap)
+- 1/2 Teaspoon pure Castile liquid dish soap (or other organic liquid soap)

 - 1 quart water-soft or average hard water for best results.

 - A few added drops of lavender, peppermint, or orange oil

 - mix the water and soap into a solution.
 Do NOT shake as it will cause lots of bubbles.

 - spray on the affected plant leaves on the top and bottom.

 - Also spray stems, intersections and buds of flowers.